Talking with at-risk drivers about their options

 Given the conversations that I have with riders, the reality is that giving up driving typically does limit spontaneous outings to some extent, so it is important that the older person become more accustomed to planning ahead.
 The belief that you want to foster is that one can continue to live a satisfying, quality life even while limiting or discontinuing driving.

-If you want to talk about driving concerns for yourself or a family member, I’m available Monday through Friday from 8 a.m. to 5 p.m. at 303-444-3043.
-You can also email me at email@example.com.
+If you want to talk about driving concerns for yourself or a family member, please contact our Mobility Specialist at 303-444-3043 Monday through Friday from 8 a.m. to 5 p.m.
+You can also email at email@example.com.